superseriousbusiness/gotosocial/README.md

 ## Known Issues

 Since GoToSocial is still in alpha, there are plenty of bugs.
-We use Github issues to track these.
+We use GitHub issues to track these.
 [Check them out here](https://github.com/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

 ### Client App Issues